Pochaiv Lavra: Between Poland and Russia

 During the first days of World War I, thousands of Galician Ukrainians paid pilgrimage to the Lavra and some converted to Russian Orthodoxy, after the Russian imperial forces had swept over much of Galicia Battle of Galicia - some of the Slav elements in the Austro-Hungarian armies surrendering to the Russians (cf. Russian occupation of Eastern Galicia, 1914–1915).
 In 1915 the Lavra, along with the whole of Volhynia, became a front-line between Austria and Russia Great Retreat (Russian).
 However the looting by the Austrians in 1915 was just the start of its long journey into the 20th century.

 After the Russian October Revolution of 1917, another looting by Bolsheviks, the short-lived Ukrainian movements, and the Polish–Soviet War in 1920, western Volhynia was transferred to Poland under the terms of the Peace of Riga.
-In 1921 the Lavra found itself on a crisis state with little food and much physical damage caused by nearly a decade of unrest.
-The most worrying factor for the monks however, was the ecclesiastical link to whom it should submit.
+In 1921 the Lavra found itself in a crisis state with little food and much physical damage caused by nearly a decade of unrest.
+The most worrying factor for the monks however, was the ecclesiastical link to which it should submit.
 Like most Russian Orthodox communities that found themselves outside the USSR, and thus outside any possible ecclesiastical control from the persecuted Russian Orthodox Church, the Ecumenical Patriarchate of Constantinople agreed to take over Moscow's role and the Lavra became part of the Polish Orthodox Church in 1923.

 Until the end of the 1920s the Lavra was a peaceful place and repaired many of its damaged buildings.
 It was the first complete monastery to have its own electricity.
 In 1929 after the Polish Republican decree on the protection of Ruthenians ceased the Roman Catholic Church immediately began to exploit this.
-The Lavra received more than a hundred accusations against it and demanding the Orthodox to transfer the cloister.
-Despite numerous allegations, the Lavra survived them all and in process once again became the most visible Orthodox centre in the Second Polish Republic.
+The Lavra received more than a hundred accusations against it, demanding the Orthodox community to transfer the cloister.
+Despite numerous allegations, the Lavra survived them all and in the process once again became the most visible Orthodox centres in the Second Polish Republic.